 Quinoa with Salmon and Pesto Dressing from Alison Clark, BSc via Love Your Gut

 Of course, gut health and fertility are invariably linked — a healthy, happy gut means that you are more likely to be in the mood for sex and have higher energy levels.
 The above recipes and foods are great for gut health and can also improve your fertility changes.
 Healthy eating, in general, aids in creating a healthy baby.
-Taking care of yourself is just as important as taking care of your burgeoning family, so be sure to create meals that are chock-full of vitamins, minerals, fiber, and proteins.
-You can even make a date night out of a meal: cook healthy dinners for one another to get that gut flora thriving and some romantic bonding time in.
+Taking care of yourself is just as important as taking care of your burgeoning family.
+Be sure to create meals that are chock-full of vitamins, minerals, fiber, and proteins.
+You can even make a date night out of a meal.
+Cook healthy dinners for one another to get that gut flora thriving and some romantic bonding time in.